StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Silver Layer/function_get_state.md

 The function expects this to be a **string containing digits only** (e.g., `'010'`, `'290'`, `'700'`).

 ---
+### 🎯 Purpose

+The function was created to **ensure consistency** in our datasets, as we often encountered zip codes associated with multiple states or incorrect states.
+By standardizing state assignment based on official zip code prefixes, we **guarantee consistency and correctness** whenever we add or integrate new data.

+---

 ### 🧠 Function Logic